qoomon/maven-git-versioning-extension/README.md

 fi
 ```

-Pull request versions can be created using following branch configuration in your `maven-git-versioning-extension.xml`:
+Pull request versions can be created by using following branch configuration in your `maven-git-versioning-extension.xml`:
 ```xml
     <branch>
          <pattern><![CDATA[pull/(?<pull>[0-9].*)]]></pattern>